-It may be surprising to some, but number of wires allowed in any given conduit is not “as many as can be jammed in there.”
-The National Electrical Code, AKA NEC or NFPA 70 gives specific guidance on the numbers of current carrying conductors allowed in any specific size and type of conduit.
+It may be surprising to some, but the number of wires allowed in any given conduit is not “as many as can be jammed in there.”
+The National Electrical Code, AKA NEC or NFPA 70 gives specific guidance on the number of current-carrying conductors allowed in any specific size and type of conduit.

 An example of this is when several circuits are going across the room to the same general location, in this case, a row of transmitters and racks.
 Instead of running individual conduits for all those units, one or two conduits from the electrical panel are run to a square wireway, then the individual circuits are broken out and wired from wireway to the individual loads.
 In this case, the following equipment is being connected:

-- Convenience outlets for back wall: 20 amp single phase (#12 THHN)
+Convenience outlets for the back wall: 20 amp single phase (#12 THHN)

 Excluding grounding conductors, which will be addressed below, the total current carrying conductor count is thus:

 #6 THHN: 3 each

 #12 THHN: 6 each

 Ampacities based on NEC table 310.16, THHN insulation in dry locations, maximum temperature rating is 90° C (194° F) based on the ambient temperature of 30° C (86° F)

 Grounding conductors for each of those circuits, based on NEC Table 250.122 (all conductors are copper):

 70 amp circuit: #8